Motion in One Dimension

 Calling this area

-where the derivative
+where the time derivative

-The complete solution of the problem of the motion of a particle in a central field is most simply obtained by starting from laws of conservation of energy and angular momentum, without writing out the equation of motion themselves.
+The complete solution of the problem of the motion of a particle in a central field is most simply obtained by starting from laws of conservation of energy and angular momentum, without writing out the equations of motion themselves.

 Expressing